 There are icy roads and narrow bridges to cross too.
 As long as you’re slow and careful, you should be okay.
-Never underestimate the weather though and if it seems too dangerous to drive, then it probably is!
+Never underestimate the weather in Iceland in November though and if it seems too dangerous to drive, then it probably is!

 Where To Stay In Iceland

 There are plenty of awesome accommodation options in Iceland for you to choose from.
-Whether you want a unique Airbnb cabin, stay in fancy hotels or jump from hostel to hostel, you’ll find something.
+Whether you want a unique cabin, stay in fancy hotels or jump from hostel to hostel, you’ll find something.

 Remember that if you are staying in one location, you might be driving/sitting in a bus for hours.
 If that doesn’t appeal then it might be a better idea to pick more than one accommodation in different locations.
 That way, you aren’t doing any return journeys in one day.

 There are some beautiful hotels in Iceland, especially the further you get away from big cities like Reykjavík.
-Imagine watching the Northern Lights from your cosy bed through the floor to ceiling windows!
+Imagine watching the Northern Lights from your cosy bed through the floor-to-ceiling windows!

 Of course, you’ll pay a premium price but if you have saved up for this trip specifically then you’ll have so many options of where to stay in Iceland.
 WiFi is usually included and some places offer breakfast too, which is a good way to save on food throughout the day if you fill up in the morning!

 If you’re happy to share a dormitory room, then hostels are a great way to save money on accommodation in Iceland.
-Some hostels so have private rooms and double beds but they’ll just be a lot more basic.
+Some hostels do have private rooms and double beds but they’ll just be a lot more basic.

-I assume you’re going to Iceland to experience the country and not solely to test out their accommodation though!
+I assume you’re going to Iceland in November to experience the country and not solely to test out their accommodation though!
 If you’re going to be out all day anyway, then a basic room is all you’ll need.
 Plus, many hostels will have their own kitchens so you can prepare picnic lunches to take on your day trips.